Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 Subscribe

-Cookie Dough Overnight Oats
+Chocolate Chip Cookie Dough Overnight Oats

-Cookie dough overnight oats are a healthy and delicious option with just 8 ingredients.
+Chocolate chip cookie dough overnight oats are a healthy and delicious option with just 8 ingredients.
 Best of all, overnight cookie dough oats can be made in advance and ready to take on the go or enjoy at home.

 two mason jars with cookie dough overnight oats topped with bananas and chocolate chips

 As an Amazon Associate, I may earn from qualifying purchases.
-You can read more here on our Disclaimer and Privacy Page.
+You can read more here about our Disclaimer and Privacy Page.

-I love everything cookie dough, and always have.
 I mean, who wouldn’t love chunks of cookie dough in ice cream, and even oatmeal?

 Don’t we all want an edible oatmeal cookie dough recipe?

+• Easy postworkout option– Overnight cookie dough oats are a great post-workout meal and recovery option if you do a morning workout, that pairs protein and carbs!
 Protein for runners is a huge piece of the recovery puzzle, so check that post out to learn your needs.

-Here’s what you need for these healthy cookie dough overnight oats.
+Here’s what you need for these healthy cookie dough overnight oats

 ingredients for chocolate chip cookie dough overnight oats

-We don’t need too much Pb2 but it really does give a dough-like flavor with a tad of peanut butter.
-So good!
 I love PB2 in recipes, like this high protein granola and easy pb2 cookies.

 mason jar with milk, oats, chia seeds, yogurt to make cookie dough overnight oats

 I love doing them in mason jars since they stand upright and take up a little less room in the fridge and you can shake them.

-But, you can just mix everything in a tupperware or regular glass too!
+You’ll just mix all of the ingredients together and let it sit in the fridge overnight.
 If you want it for an afternoon snack, mix it at least 3 hours before you want to enjoy.

 two mason jars with cookie dough overnight oats and graham crackers and bowl of chocolate chips on side